Les Français parlent aux Français

-Les Français parlent aux Français was a daily radio broadcast in French transmitted on the BBC (Radio Londres).
+Les Français parlent aux Français is a daily radio broadcast in French transmitted on the BBC (Radio Londres).
 It was broadcast from the 14 July 1940: under the title Ici la France then, from 6 September 1940 to 31 August 1944, under its better known name.

 After the Battle of France and the Armistice of 22 June 1940, Charles de Gaulle, who had taken refuge in London, launched the Appeal of 18 June to continue the battle.
 In the aftermath, a daily radio show, independent of Free France was launched on 14 July, the date of Bastille Day called "Ici la France", then from 6 September 1940, "Les Français parlent aux Français".

 The show played a large role in countering news from the front which was redacted by propaganda in Nazi Germany, transmitting coded messages to the French Resistance, and also maintaining the French morale.

 The first four musical notes of Symphony No. 5 (Beethoven) served as theme music for the show.
 This theme was stylised so that it could represent V in Morse code •••— and interpreted as the V sign (').